Joey Rickard

-Joseph Mark Rickard (born May 21, 1991) is an American professional baseball outfielder who is currently a free agent.
+Joseph Mark Rickard (born May 21, 1991) is an American former professional baseball outfielder.
 Prior to his professional career, he played college baseball for the Arizona Wildcats of the University of Arizona, and was a member of the 2012 College World Series champions.
 The Tampa Bay Rays selected Rickard in the ninth round of the 2012 MLB Draft.
 He made his Major League Baseball (MLB) debut in 2016 with the Baltimore Orioles.
 He has also played in MLB for the San Francisco Giants.

 Amateur career

 Rickard attended Bishop Gorman High School in Las Vegas, where he played baseball with his brother John, and the University of Arizona.
 As a junior he batted .489 with 12 home runs, 54 RBIs, and stole 34 bases, and as a senior he batted .554 with 7 home runs, 62 RBIs, and 29 stolen bases.
 He was named first team All-State as a sophomore, junior, and senior, and a 2009 Louisville Slugger All-American as a senior.

 In 2011, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, and was named a league all-star.

 Playing for the Arizona Wildcats baseball team, Rickard was a member of the 2012 College World Series champions and was named to the All-Tournament Team.
 In college he batted .325/.391/.443.